-Our primary need for liquidity is to fund working capital requirements, capital expenditures, debt service requirements and for general corporate purposes.
-Our ability to fund operations, make planned capital expenditures and meet debt service requirements depends on future operating performance and cash flows, which are subject to prevailing economic conditions and financial, business and other factors.
+Our primary need for liquidity is to fund working capital requirements, capital expenditures, debt service obligations and for general corporate purposes.
+Our ability to fund operations and make planned capital expenditures and debt service obligations depends on future operating performance and cash flows, which are subject to prevailing economic conditions and financial, business and other factors.